iterative/dvc.org/content/docs/user-guide/contributing/docs.md

   create a link to that API method automatically.
 (No need to use `[]()` explicitly to create them.)

-- Markdown: Neither bullet lists nor each item's should be too long (3 sentence paragraphs max.)
-Full sentence bullets should begin with a capital letter and end in period `.` otherwise they can be all lower case and have no ending punctuation.
+- Markdown: Bullet lists and their items shouldn't be too long (3 sentence paragraphs max.)
+Full sentence bullets should begin with a capital letter and end in period `.`.
+Otherwise, they can be all lower case and have no ending punctuation.
 Bullets can be separated by an empty line if they contain several paragraphs, but this is discouraged: try to keep items short.